coswald/JTalker/README.md

 </p>

 ## JTalker
 An implementation of a server/client application in Java.
 This started as an example application for a networking class.
-However, I wanted to expand on it and test a couple things out.
+However, we wanted to expand on it and test a couple things out.
 The only real use for JTalker is as an example of a server/client text sender, and to be used concurrently with a packet sniffer such as <a href="http://wireshark.org">Wireshark</a>.

 ## Getting Started
 See `Installing` to install JTalker for use or testing purposes.
 See `Deployment` for notes on how to deploy the project on a live system.